TL;DR

 Bottom line

 Sorted³ is an elegant hyper-scheduling app for people who want every minute of their day planned.
-Aftertone is a productivity system for people who want to work through that plan with focus and improve over time.
-Different strengths at very different price points.
+Aftertone is a productivity system for people who want to work through that plan with real focus and improve week over week.
+Both start with structure — what happens after that is where they diverge.
+Try Aftertone free at aftertone.io.